 Nexus is just a fancy way of saying that your business is connected to a state, and is therefore required to collect sales tax from buyers there.

-Your business will usually have nexus in its home state.
+Your business will typically have nexus in its home state.
 But it’s also possible for your business to have nexus in additional states, so it’s something you need to keep an eye on.

 Things that can make your business have “nexus” in another state include:

-If you have an ecommerce business, it’s no longer just nexus that determines whether you have to collect sales tax in a particular state.
-Effective July 1, 2018, the Supreme Court gave states the ability to require sales tax if you sold to any customers in their state, regardless of whether or not you have nexus there.
+Keep in mind, if you have an ecommerce business, you don’t have to have a physical presence in a state to have nexus there.
+In July of 2018, the Supreme Court (in South Dakota v.
+Wayfair, Inc.) gave states the ability to require sales tax if you sold to any customers in their state, regardless of whether or not you have a physical presence.

 3. Always register for a sales tax permit before you begin collecting sales tax

-States require that merchants register for a sales tax permit (sometimes called a seller’s permit or sales tax license) before you begin collecting.
-Register at your state’s taxing authority, which is often called "[State] Department of Revenue."
+States require that merchants register for a sales tax permit (sometimes called a seller’s permit or sales tax license) before they begin collecting sales tax from customers.
+Register with the state’s taxing authority, which is often called “[State] Department of Revenue.”

-This sometimes trips people up: If you have sales tax nexus in a state, you need to collect sales tax from all of your customers in that state, on all of your sales channels (e.g. via your online store and brick-and-mortar outlet).
-Sales tax nexus is not channel-specific, even if it’s your activities on that channel that have cause you to have sales tax nexus in that state.
+If you have business tax nexus in a state, you need to collect retail sales tax from all of your customers in that state, on all of your sales channels.
+Sales tax nexus is not channel-specific.

 5. The sales tax rate you collect “depends”